astrale-sharp/typstfmt/README.md

 - Fast, Small, configurable and embeddable library and binary!
 - Good default (see [roadmap](#roadmap))

+# Roadmap and State

+This project is at the end of it's first big refactoring (on the refactor branch).
+This was needed in order to fix long standing bug like nest raw blocks formatting and such.

+- The groundwork is almost done and we have example of visit functions, the priority is to perfect our visits functions to get awesome results and see if the current design is sufficient.
+- help wanted to reintroduce the features.
+- Maybe dump our config files and just read typst.toml

 # Features

 - Good defaults.
-- Config file: run `typstfmt --make-default-config` to create a typstfmt.toml file that you can customize!
+- Tries different strategy and strives for an optimal result.
 - Disable the formatting by surrounding code with `// typstfmt::off` and `//
   typstfmt::on`.
-(Experimental and broken)

-# State

-It's not always pretty, it sometimes break the code in math mode, but it should be safe for code and markup.
+- Config file: run `typstfmt --make-default-config` to create a typstfmt.toml file that you can customize!
+Support for global configuration as well.

 # Installing